leapt/core-bundle/docs/data_lists.md

 ???+ tip "Tip"
     You can also lighten your controller by [creating a custom Datalist class](data_lists/custom_data_list.md).

+???+ tip "Tip"
+    By default, `DoctrineORMDatasource` assumes the query may join a `to-many` association and fetches the join collection separately when paginating (see [Fetching a collection](paginator.md#fetching-a-collection)).
+    If your query does not join any `to-many` association, call `$datasource->setFetchJoinCollection(false)` before passing it to the Datalist, to avoid an unnecessary extra query.

 ## Render the Data list

 ```twig